Priyank-cyber/Urbanstalls-ecommerce-Website/README.md

 -> Setup of Database:
 - Open your web browser and go to the link - 'http://localhost/phpmyadmin'
-- Create your new database for the project by clicking the 'Create' button and provide your database name = 'Database name = shopping'
+- Create your new database for the project by clicking the 'Create' button and provide your database name = 'shopping'
 - Import the database (.sql) that is with your project.
 You can find that file in the 'Sql' directory of the project

 -> Start the Project:
 - Open the new tab/window of your web browser